-CHICAGO - Whirlpool Corp (WHR.N) said on Friday that it plans to shut a manufacturing facility in Evansville, Indiana, and move some production to Mexico next year, a change that will eliminate about 1,100 full-time U.S. positions but will not affect the company's 2009 forecast.
+Whirlpool Corp plans to shut a plant in Evansville, Indiana and move some production to Mexico next year, a change that will eliminate about 1.6 percent of the world's biggest appliance maker's workforce.

-The company also said it is deciding on the best location for its Refrigeration Product Development Center, which is co-located with the Evansville manufacturing facility and has about 300 employees.
+Whirlpool said it was deciding on the best location for its Refrigeration Product Development Center, which is co-located with the Evansville manufacturing facility and has about 300 employees.

-Whirlpool said its 2009 earnings and cash flow outlook remain unchanged.
-Last month, the company raised the low end of its 2009 earnings estimate to $3.50 a share from $3.00 while keeping the high end at $4.00.
-(Reporting by Jessica Wohl, editing by Gerald E. McCormick)
+The company, which said its 2009 earnings and cash flow outlook remain unchanged, in July raised the low end of its 2009 earnings estimate to $3.50 a share from $3.00, while keeping the high end at $4.00.